l-maureen/online-learning/README.md

-I create this project to build my portfolio.
+I create this project for my portfolio.
 All the images are credited to Piclumen.